cata-network/flow-go-cata/README.md

 # CATA.Storage/Flow

 CATA.Storage is desigined based on Flow storage node.
 It could be regarded as the parallel chain of Flow.
-Flow is a fast, secure, and developer-friendly blockchain built to support the next generation of games, apps and the digital assets that power them.
+Flow is a fast, secure, and developer-friendly blockchain built to support NFT application.
 CATA.Storage also Inherited these excellent characteristics.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->